Florida City Permit Search

 Open/Expired Permit Searches

-t’s essential that you get a permit before major changes are performed on a property.
+It’s essential that you get a permit before major changes are performed on a property.
 These guidelines ensure that the house follows the necessary building and zoning standards for municipalities across the state.
 Keep in mind that these codes will vary from state to state — and even county to county.
 In Florida, property owners will often rely on a contractor to acquire the permit.
 Should the contractor or property owner fail to close the permit, however, there’s no guarantee that an inspection has occurred to verify the building’s safety.

 Permits must always be closed at the end of a project.
 If it isn’t closed, it will turn into an “expired permit” after a set amount of days (typically 180 days in Florida).
 An expired permit might also be attached to a property if more than one permit was opened to perform a different job.
 In the event that there are still open or expired permits associated with your property, it will be your duty to have them closed or voided.
-Luckily, a swift search performed by Florida Lien Search can help reveal if these permits are open or expired.
+Luckily, a swift Florida city permit search performed by Florida Lien Search can help reveal if these permits are open or expired.

 Building permit violations are a little different.
 If a property has received a permit and the necessary safety standards weren’t followed, a lien will be placed on the property.
 A lien could also be placed on a property if the property owner fails to maintain their property in accordance with county zoning laws.
 For example, many people will receive a building violation if rubbish or a broken down car accumulates on their front lawn.
 The experts at Florida Lien Search can determine if your property violates any coding or zoning laws to ensure you’re able to live comfortably.